Quasi-Equivalence of Width and Depth of Neural Networks: Quasi-Equivalence by De Morgan's Law

-\textbf{Remark 2:} In our work, we have utilized the fact that a piecewise linear function over polytopes can be represented by discontinuous piecewise linear functions that are linear over simplices respectively.
-In contrast, there is a global way to represent piecewise linear functions \cite{wang2005generalization}.
-Specifically, for every piecewise linear function $f:\mathbb{R}^n \to \mathbb{R}$, there exists a finite group of linear functions $k_1,\cdots, k_m$ and subsets $T_1,\cdots,T_P \subseteq \{1,\cdots,m\}$ such that $f=\sum_{p=1}^P s_p (\max_{i\in T_p} k_i)$, where $s_p\in \{-1,+1\}, p=1,\cdots,P$.
-It is noted that due to its unboundedness, the global representation of a piecewise linear function is problematic in representing a function over polytopes that make a non-convex region, which is nevertheless typical for manifold learning.
+We defer the proof of $\textbf{Theorem \ref{thm1}}$ to \textbf{Supplementary Information II}, and split the proof of \textbf{Theorem \ref{thm:maind=2}} into the two-dimensional case (more intuitive) in Appendix and the general case in \textbf{Supplementary Information II} for better readability.

-\begin{theorem}[Generalized De Morgan \fl{Equivalency}] \ff{Without loss of generality, we assume multivariate cases.
-For a disjoint rule system $A_1 \lor A_2 \cdots \lor A_K$, where each rule $A_i$ is characterized by an indicator function $g_i(\x)$ over a simplex $S_i$ in a bounded domain:
+The key idea to represent a linear function over a simplex is to construct high-dimensional fan-shaped functions that are supported in fan-shaped domains, and to use these constructs to eliminate non-zero functional values outside the simplex of interest.
+This is a new and local way to represent a piecewise linear function over polytopes.
+In contrast, there are two global ways to represent piecewise linear functions \citep{wang2005generalization, he2018relu}.
+In \citep{wang2005generalization}, for every piecewise linear function $f:\mathbb{R}^n \to \mathbb{R}$, there exists a finite set of linear functions $g_1,\cdots, g_m$ and subsets $T_1,\cdots,T_P \subseteq [m]$ such that $f=\sum_{p=1}^P s_p \underset{i\in T_p}{\max} \{g_i\}$, where $s_p\in \{-1,+1\}, p=1,\cdots,P$.
+In \citep{he2018relu}, the representation is $f=\underset{1\leq p \leq P}{\max} \underset{i\in T_p}{\min} \{g_i\}$.
+Nevertheless, \ff{due to the unboundedness and continuity, the global representation of a piecewise linear function is handicapped over polytopes that make a non-convex region.
+Let us use Figure \ref{Figure_JustifyLocal} to illustrate our point, where the relations of $g_1, g_2, g_3$ are summarized in Table \ref{relation}, and the function value over the purple area is zero. }